2021 Districting Committee

 Regular Meeting Schedule

-The Districting Committee meets every Wednesday at 4:00 p.m.
-Meetings will be held online and open to the public via Zoom.
+The Districting Committee met Wednesdays at 4:00 p.m.
+Meetings were be held online and open to the public via Zoom.

 Regular Meeting Agenda includes: